cherry-design-system/styled-components/README.md

 - **React Components**: We’ve carefully curated the fundamental building blocks for a typical interface.
 These include components, typography, color schemes, and layout guidelines.
 - **Theming Support**: Cherry embraces theming, enabling you to adapt the design system to different contexts while maintaining consistency.
 Sanity and Consistency: By adhering to Cherry’s guidelines, you’ll create a cohesive user experience across various screens and interactions.
-- **Open Source**: Cherry takes it a step further by providing ready-to-use source code for the Figma designs.
+- **Open Source**: Cherry takes it a step further by providing ready-to-use source code for the **Figma designs**.
 This means you not only get the visual templates but also the actual implementation.
 It’s like having a bridge between your design tool and your codebase.

+Getting Started
+To begin using Cherry, refer to our comprehensive documentation at [cherry.design](https://cherry.design/).
+Explore the components, study the design principles, and integrate them seamlessly into your project.
+Remember, Cherry is not just a set of rules—it’s a toolkit that empowers you to create delightful user interfaces.

+Happy designing! 🍒